 - Windows 11 system requirements are different from Windows 10.
 Ensure you read the system requirements before you upgrade the computers to Windows 11.

-- Before you create a new SCCM Windows 11 servicing plan, ensure you have configured Software Update Point correctly.
+- Before you create a new SCCM servicing plans for Windows 11, ensure you have installed and configured Software Update Point correctly.

 - Enable Windows 11 product under Software update point.
 Windows 11 upgrades are visible only when you synchronize and download Windows 11 updates in SCCM.

-- In addition, ensure you have enabled Heartbeat Discovery.
+- Ensure you have enabled Heartbeat Discovery in SCCM.
 I have covered more about these prerequisites in detail in the following guide – https://www.prajwaldesai.com/sccm-windows-10-servicing-plans/.

-Note – You cannot use the SCCM servicing plans to upgrade Windows 7 or Windows 8.1 machines.
-So, the steps mentioned in this post strictly applies if you want to upgrade Windows 10 to Windows 11.
+Note: You cannot use the SCCM servicing plans to upgrade Windows 7 or Windows 8.1 machines.
+These are outdated client operating systems that aren’t supported by Microsoft any more.
+So, the steps mentioned in this post strictly apply if you want to upgrade Windows 10 to Windows 11.

 Check for Windows 11 Upgrades in SCCM